THE CHAPLAIN’S TEAM EXISTS TO:

 These candlelight prayer services are offered in a variety of liturgical styles including Taizé, Holden Evening Prayer, Celtic and Jazz, This service is offered on the 1st and 3rd Tuesdays of each month, generally at 8:00pm.
 Learn more about the Taizé Worship Service.

-We strongly encourage students to find a local worshiping community of faith to involvement themselves in for fellowship and nurturing.
-It provides diversity of experience, time away from campus, and often a feeing of finding a second family.
+We strongly encourage students to find a local worshiping community of faith to involve themselves in for fellowship and nurturing.
+It provides diversity of experience, time away from campus, and often a feeling of finding a second family.
 View local Church directory.

 Salt - N - Light

-Salt - N - Light meets every Thursday night at 7:30pm in Riley 201.
+Salt - N - Light meets every Thursday night at 8:00pm in the Emmaus House.

 Catholic Campus Ministry (CCM)

 Weekly fellowship of the campus catholic students held at the Emmaus House.
 The fellowship focuses on prayer, bible study, singing, and serving.
 They also observe the liturgies of the Roman Catholic tradition.
 Mike Douglass from St. James Catholic Church serves as their leader.
 We meet on Tuesday nights at the Emmaus House from 9-10 p.m.
 We also do carpools to Mass, retreats, mystery nights, and field trips!

 The purpose of FCA is to present athletes, coaches, and students the challenge and adventure of receiving Jesus Christ as Lord and Savior; serving Him in their relationships and in the fellowship of the church.
 Our goal as a club is to offer anyone an opportunity to have fun, meet new people, and to be challenged by the words of Jesus Christ.